janayuv/import-manager/DEPLOYMENT.md

 **What it does:**

 - Tests and builds frontend (React/TypeScript)
-- Tests and builds Tauri app on Windows, macOS, Ubuntu
+- Tests and builds Tauri app on Windows only
 - Runs security audits for dependencies
 - Performs linting and type checking